kanisterio/demo/webinar/cncf.io/script.md

 Mi.
 I start to get the idea this is really powerful to write quickly data management operations.
 But I really wonder how you define a blueprint.

 Ma.
-Ah, let's speak about that in the next video.
+Ah, let's speak about that next...